syamilmj/aqua-page-builder/README.md

 ### Contributing

 Contributions are always welcomed to further improve this plugin.

-To start contributing, please follow the guidelines below:
+To contribute, please follow the guidelines below:

-* 1. Clone/pull the latest version from the dev branch
+1. Clone/pull the latest version from the dev branch
-* 2. Send your pull request into the same (dev) branch
+2. Send your pull request into the same (dev) branch
-* 3. One of the admins will review and merge the pull requests when approved
+3. One of the admins will review and merge the pull requests when approved

 ### Donations